SS-NES/SS-NES-lesson/episodes/python-template.md

 :::::::::::::::::::::::::::::::::

-Notice how you are asked to answer a lot of basic information that you already filled in for the SMP.
+Notice how you are asked to answer a lot of basic information that you already filled in for the SMP in the previous episode.

 ## Challenge 2: Reuse machine readable SMP tool output